 There are also a number of elaborate conduits or public baths nearby for washing (see also photo at top).

 There is no doubt that the fleshpots of Thamel offer great Kathmandu R&R in between or after trekking expeditions.
-There are $1 cocktails, what can I say.
+This is where most of the hotels in Kathmandu are located and there are $1 cocktails, what else can I say?
 And fresh juice stalls.
 And showers.
 But sometimes even the cyclo drivers look bored.

 Make sure to visit a few Thamel institutions such as KC’s, Helena’s or the Pumpernickel Bakery.
 And of course Rumdoodle, named for W.E.
 Bowman’s novel of an eccentric Englishman who climbs the world’s highest peak at 40,000-and-a-half feet.
 Everest summiteers have been calling in at this bar here since 1982, with illustrious names such as Sir Edmund Hillary, Reinhard Messner and Rob Hall leaving messages.